mattbanderson/mattbanderson.github.io/_posts/2022-09-22-isle-royale-feldtmann-loop-trail.markdown

 ![Swamp along the trail](https://i.imgur.com/RWe6piu.jpg) *Swamp along the trail*

-Eventually we climbed back up the Feldtmann Ridge and were treated to amazing views of the Feldtmann Lake and the Big Siskiwit Swamp.
-We looked carefully but did not see any moose in the lake or clearings of the swamp.
+Eventually we climbed back up the Feldtmann Ridge and were treated to amazing views of the Feldtmann Lake and the Big Siskiwit Swamp in the interior.
+We looked carefully but did not see any moose in the lake or clearings.
 We headed down the ridge and made it into camp around 4:00 PM.

 ![View from the Feldtmann Ridge toward the interior](https://i.imgur.com/CNrlhGu.jpg) *View from the Feldtmann Ridge toward the interior*